Arinashin3/unisphere_otel_provider/README.md

-# Unisphere_exporter
+# Unisphere OTEL Provider

-Unisphere Exporter connects to the Unity console, scrape metric and logs. and send them to Backends like Prometheus, Loki...
+Unisphere OTEL Provider connects to the Unity console, scrape metric and logs. and send them to Backends like Prometheus, Loki...

 ## Collectors